-In later accounts of Arthur’s life, there is a dramatic event that occurs at the start of his reign.
-The Vulgate Merlin, from the 13th century, claims that a number of powerful kings refused to accept Arthur as their overlord, causing a civil war.
-However, with the help of Merlin, the newly-appointed young king was able to defeat the rebels and bring them into an alliance with him.
-Some of these kings then became famous knights of Arthur’s court, such as Urien and Angusel.
+Arthur faced a significant challenge at the beginning of his reign, as described in the Vulgate Merlin, a 13th-century account.
+Several powerful kings refused to accept Arthur as their overlord, leading to a civil war.
+However, with the help of Merlin, Arthur defeated the rebels and formed an alliance with them.
+Some of these kings went on to become renowned knights in Arthur’s court, such as Urien and Angusel.

-But apart from this initial resistance to his ascension to the throne, what can be said for the state of Arthur’s reign in general?
-We can trust that a large part of it was centred around warfare against the Saxons, partly because of Arthur’s designation as ‘the Soldier’ in the Historia Brittonum.
-But in addition, the Life of St Goeznovius reports that Arthur held back the invading Saxons and actually drove them out of the country – it was only after his reign ended that they were able to push their way through the island again.
+A considerable portion of Arthur’s reign revolved around warfare against the Saxons.
+This is partly due to the Historia Brittonum, which designates him as “the Soldier,” and the Life of St Goeznovius, which reports that Arthur held back the invading Saxons, driving them out of the country.
+It was only after Arthur’s reign ended that the Saxons were able to push their way through the island again.